daviebadger/books/restructuredtext/restructuredtext.rst

 .. note::

-   If the ``class`` directive is intended to be used before block quotes, then a comment must be placed right after the ``class`` directive otherwise the block quotes will be misinterpreted as paragraphs inside the directive:
+   If the ``class`` directive is intended to be used before block quotes, then an empty comment must be placed right after the ``class`` directive otherwise the block quotes will be misinterpreted as paragraphs inside the directive:

    .. code:: rst